kellyjonbrazil/jc/docs/parsers/rsync.md

 # jc.parsers.rsync

-jc - JSON CLI output utility `rsync` command output parser
+jc - JSON Convert `rsync` command output parser

 Supports the `-i` or `--itemize-changes` options with all levels of verbosity.
 This parser will process the STDOUT output or a log file